Production and export controls on chemical substances

 The Organisation for the Prohibition of Chemical Weapons (OPCW) is responsible for overseeing whether its constituent states parties have implemented and are observing the provisions of the Chemical Weapons Convention.
 To this end the OPCW conducts inspections of:

 - chemical trading companies;

 The Chemical Weapons Convention authorises the international OPCW inspectors to enter and inspect facilities.
 The nature of these inspections depends on the substances being produced, processed or used.

 POSS: monitoring compliance with the rules on chemical weapons

-Customs' precursors, origin, strategic goods and sanctions legislation (POSS) team monitors compliance with the rules on chemical weapons.
-For this purpose, it carries out inspections at Dutch companies.
-The POSS team and the Ministry of Foreign Affairs also accompany the OPCW's inspection teams in the Netherlands.
-In this way, the government knows that the inspection teams are complying with the relevant regulations.
+The Precursors, Origin, Strategic Goods and Sanctions Legislation (POSS) team, a subdivision of Customs, monitors compliance with the rules on exporting strategic goods and has a special task with regard to dual-use chemicals.
+To this end, it carries out inspections at Dutch companies.
+The POSS team and the Ministry of Foreign Affairs also accompany the OPCW’s inspection teams in the Netherlands.
+In this way, the government can ensure that the inspection teams are complying with the relevant regulations.

 Chemical substance notifications